 Data Access, The Right to be Forgotten, and Dispute Resolution

 Individuals in Europe have certain data subject rights which may be subject to limitations and/or restrictions.
 Provided you verify your identity as requested by us and we are the data controller, these rights may include the right to: (i) request access to and rectification or erasure of their personal data; (ii) obtain restriction of processing or to object to processing of their personal data; and (iii) data portability.
 If you wish to exercise one of the above mentioned rights, please send us your request via email to: [email protected] We will comply with your request within 30 days of the day on which you verify your identity.
 If we are the data processor, we will let you know that we are only the data processor and we will notify the appropriate third party data controller, which in many cases will be our customer or vendor.
 Individuals in Europe may also have the right to lodge a complaint about the processing of their personal data with their local data protection authority.

 In addition to the rights above, Civis is committed to providing all individuals with access to their personal data.
 If you believe that Civis may be processing data about you and wish to opt-out of such processing, please send us a written request at firstname.lastname@example.org.
-To the extent that we are data controllers of such data, we will fulfill your request within 60 days of your verification of your identity or at least an explanation of why we cannot do so in the particular context, such as when only our client or vendor, the data controllers, have the right to provide such access, or if responding to the request would be unreasonably expensive.
+To the extent that we are data controllers of such data, we will fulfill your request within 60 days of your verification of your identity or at least provide an explanation of why we cannot do so in the particular context, such as when only our client or vendor are the data controllers and control the right to provide such access, or if responding to the request would be unreasonably expensive.
 Please also let us know if you have any questions, concerns, disputes, or issues.
 We are always open to dialogue to resolve issues.
 If your concerns cannot be resolved, we can enter into appropriate third-party neutral dispute resolution.
-If you need to reach us about a privacy or data protection issue, please contact us at firstname.lastname@example.org.
+If you need to reach us about a privacy or data protection issue, please contact us at email@example.com.
 Please note that we keep our physical locations private due to client confidentiality and security concerns.